NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

 Which I had interpreted as the emperor recalling his officials for examination but which more likely is instead the emperor ordering his officials to send men of merit to the capital for examination.

-One speculation, which I don't think is that likely but which nevertheless is, from a purely semantic perspective, a possible valid read of 天人崩, is that Qiantian Ba was listing an additional omen: there may have been a mountain called Tianren which collapsed in a landslide.
+One speculation, which I don't think is that likely but which nevertheless is, from a purely semantic perspective, a valid read of 天人崩, is that Qiantian Ba was listing an additional omen: there may have been a mountain called Tianren which collapsed in a landslide.
 That said I have found no reference to a mountain going by such a name, and I'd stand by my original read of it being a figurative descriptor of Heaven and man being thrown in disarray.

 ### 428: [Would it have made more strategic sense for Napoleon to march toward St. Petersburg instead of Moscow for the 1812 Russian Campaign?](https://old.reddit.com/r/WarCollege/comments/uocoug/would_it_have_made_more_strategic_sense_for/), submitted on 2022-05-13 06:12:11+08:00.